..this is another proposition from the Concept Sailing genre – E

 - travel resignation insurance.

-Brief overview about our program for the Amazon trip 28th March – 09th April 20177
+Brief overview about our program for the Amazon trip:

-• 28th of March: arriving to Manaus; accommodation in hotel; visiting of Teatro da Amazonia; meeting & information’ about forthcoming trip.
+• 02th of April (20th of May): arriving to Manaus; accommodation in hotel; visiting of Teatro da Amazonia; meeting & information’ about forthcoming trip.

-• 29th of March: after breakfast visit on the fish market, transfer and embarkation to the ship.
+• 03th of April (21st of May): after breakfast visit on the fish market, transfer and embarkation to the ship.

-• Till 08th of April a trip on Amazon; Rio Solimoes, but mostly Rio Negro with crossing of the Equator on the tributary Rio Araca (depending of conditions)
+• Till 13th of April (31st of May) a trip on Amazon; Rio Solimoes, but mostly Rio Negro with crossing of the Equator on the tributary Rio Araca (depending of conditions)

-• 08th of April: Disembarkation in Barcelos; Flight over the Amazon to Manaus, accommodation in hotel, ev. visiting of Teatro da Amazonia
+• 13th of April (31st of May): Disembarkation in Barcelos; Flight over the Amazon to Manaus, accommodation in hotel, ev. visiting of Teatro da Amazonia

-• 09th of April after breakfast individually arranged to return home.
+• 14th of April (01th of Juni) after breakfast individually arranged to return home.

 *the program and the opening days of the opera house in Manaus are published with a little advance, so the overnight stay increases the likelihood of seeing a show two times.
 The suit is not required.